This site is intended for U.S. healthcare professionals.

 Consider the benefits and risks for the individual patient prior to initiating or continuing therapy with CIBINQO, particularly in patients who are current or past smokers and patients with other cardiovascular risk factors.
 Patients should be informed about the symptoms of serious cardiovascular events and the steps to take if they occur.THROMBOSIS

-Deep vein thrombosis (DVT) and pulmonary embolism (PE) have been reported in patients treated with CIBINQO.
+Deep venous thrombosis (DVT) and pulmonary embolism (PE) have been reported in patients treated with CIBINQO.
 Thrombosis, including PE, DVT, and arterial thrombosis have been reported in patients receiving JAK inhibitors used to treat inflammatory conditions.
 Many of these adverse reactions were serious and some resulted in death.
 In RA patients 50 years of age and older with at least one cardiovascular risk factor treated with another JAK inhibitor, a higher rate of overall thrombosis, DVT, and PE were observed when compared with TNF blockers.
+CIBINQO is not approved for use in RA patients.

 Avoid CIBINQO in patients that may be at increased risk of thrombosis.
 If symptoms of thrombosis occur, discontinue CIBINQO and treat patients appropriately.CONTRAINDICATION